Places to see

 Places to see are best well-known as Kathmandu Durbar Square lies the heart of the city.
-And locally called as Hanuman Dhoka Palace Square very old seat of the Nepalese Royalty.
-But which has listed in eight Cultural World Heritage sites by UNESCO.
-This palace complex consists of the variety of temples dedicated to different Hindu gods and goddesses.
-Kathmandu Durbar Square is a cluster of ancient temples, palaces, courtyards, streets and most of the building.
+And locally called Hanuman Dhoka Palace Square very old seat of the Nepalese Royalty.
+But it has listed eight Cultural World Heritage sites by UNESCO.
+This palace complex consists of a variety of temples dedicated to different Hindu gods and goddesses.
+Kathmandu Durbar Square is a cluster of ancient temples, palaces, courtyards, streets, and most the building.
 We can see the date of the 15th to 18th centuries.
-Because it is a social, religious and urban focal point of the Capital City.
+Because it is a social, religious, and urban focal point of the Capital City.

-Taleju Temple is tallest and all structures build in 1549AD by King Mahendra Malla.
+Taleju Temple is the tallest and all structures build in 1549AD by King Mahendra Malla.
 Kal Bhairav IS one of the largest stone idols in Kathmandu representing the terrifying aspects of Shiva.
-Jaganath Temple is fascinating erotic figures carving I the wooden struts eaves.
-Jaganath Temple built in the 16th decade.
-Kasthamandap is standing at the south-west corner of the Square and build from the single Sal tree.
-Kumari Ghar House of living goddess, 17th decade Kumari Temple an example of highly developed Nepalese temple craft.
+Jaganath Temple is a fascinating erotic figure carving the wooden struts eaves.
+Jaganath Temple was built in the 16th decade.
+Kasthamandap is standing at the southwest corner of the Square and was built from a single Sal tree.
+Kumari Ghar House of living goddess, 17th decade Kumari Temple is an example of highly developed Nepalese temple craft.
 Museum and many more places to visit around there.

 This is the place from where we view of Kathmandu valley perfectly.
 And also known as Monkey Temple.
 The 3000-year-old Buddhist stupa or chaitya is 3km to the west of Kathmandu.
 But it lies on a sacred hillock 75mtrs above the valley.
 The main structure of the stupa consists of a solid hemisphere of brick supporting a conical spire.
 Which is surmounted by a pinnacle of gilded copper?
 The four-sided spire is painted with the all-seeing eyes of Lord Buddha.